Ptujec/LaunchBar/Ask-ChatGPT/README.md

       "addURL": false,
       "addClipboard": true,
-      "description": "A description to display as the subtitle", "persona": "The persona for this task (optional)" }
+      "description": "A description to display as the subtitle", "persona": "The persona for this task (optional)", "useCompare": true
+    }
   ],
   "personas": [